alexmciver/loopstudios/wp-content/themes/loop-studios-theme/readme.txt

 == Installation ==

-1. Upload the `Alex Theme` folder to the `/wp-content/themes/` directory.
+1. Upload the `Loop Studios Theme` folder to the `/wp-content/themes/` directory.
 2. Activate the theme through the 'Themes' menu in WordPress.